roboyeti/wth/Readme.md

 ## Installation - Linux
 - Install ruby 2.7+ for your platform
-- cd to WTH installation directory
+- cd directory to where you extracted WTH
-- #> bundle install
+- #> sudo bundle install
 - Copy wth_config_example.yml to wth_config.yml
 - Edit config file (see Configuration)
 - #> .\wth.rb